m4ttsch/omscs-notes-notes/operating-systems/midterm-exam-review-questions.md

 The two steps are logically independent.
 What this means is that another thread may be given CPU time (and potentially the mutex) in between these two steps.
 As a result, the shared state may be updated before the waking up thread reacquires the mutex.
 Therefore, the thread must do another check when it actually acquires the mutex to ensure the condition it needs to proceed is still true.

-##  What’s a simple way to prevent deadlocks?
+##  What's a simple way to prevent deadlocks?
 Why?
 Simplest way to prevent deadlocks is to maintain a lock order.
 This will prevent a cycle in the wait graph, which is necessary and sufficient for a deadlock to occur.
 Two threads can deadlock if they are each trying to acquire mutexes the other holds.
 A thread can also deadlock with itself if it tries to acquire a mutex it already holds.
 Enforcing a lock order can ensure that neither of these scenarios occurs.

 ## Can you explain the relationship among kernel vs. user-level threads?
 Think though a general mxn scenario (as described in the Solaris papers), and in the current Linux model.
 What happens during scheduling, synchronization and signaling in these cases?